chazcornwall/math4610/tasksheets/tasksheet_04.md

 **Task 1**

 This has been completed.
 The absolute error function can be found [here](https://github.com/chazcornwall/math4610/blob/master/software_manual/abserror.md) in my software manual.
-The relative error function can be found [here](https://github.com/chazcornwall/math4610/blob/master/software_manual/relerror.md).
+The relative error function can be found [here](https://github.com/chazcornwall/math4610/blob/master/software_manual/relerror.md) in my software manual.

 <hr>

 **Task 2**

 This has been completed.
 [Here](https://github.com/chazcornwall/math4610/blob/master/src/plotting/plot.py) is a link for the python code.
+The entry in my software manual for this function can be found [here](https://github.com/chazcornwall/math4610/blob/master/software_manual/graph.md)
 <pre><code>
  import plot as pl